Abdelrahman-tlayjeh/micro-apps/README.md

 # Micro-Apps

-## GUI-based tools implemented by Python and PySide6 to automate some operations
+## Python-based tools for automating some operations.

-### - <a href='https://github.com/Abdelrahman-tlayjeh/Micro-Apps/tree/main/folder-organizer'>Folder Organizer:<a/>
+## - <a href='https://github.com/Abdelrahman-tlayjeh/Micro-Apps/tree/main/folder-organizer'>Folder Organizer:<a/>
 A tool that automates some files management tasks.

 <p float="left">